Chaitalykundu/Web-Development/01-HTML/Questions.md

 4. Which attributes are required for img tag
 5. What is the src Attribute
 6. What is the alt Attribute
+7. When is alt attribute more useful
-7. How to use image float to the left of any text
+8. How to use image float to the left of any text
-8. Which attribute is/are used to set the dimensions of the image?
+9. Which attribute is/are used to set the dimensions of the image?

 &nbsp;